Skip to content

 The first time you run wtf, it asks you to pick a provider:

-$ wtf what's my git status?
+$ wtf show my git status

 No API key configured.
 Let's set one up.